esa-prl/odom_to_tf/README.md

 ### License

-The source code is released under a [TODO: Add License]().
+The source code is released under a [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 **Author: Tim Wiese<br />
 Affiliation: [European Space Agency](https://www.esa.int/)<br />
 Maintainer: Tim Wiese, tim.wiese@esa.int**

-This package has been tested under [ROS2] Foxy and Ubuntu 20.04.
+This package has been tested under [ROS2] Foxy Fitzroy and Ubuntu 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation